 9. Places to Eat in Abuja city

-It is located at Transcorp Hilton Hotel and offers guests different mouth-watering Nigerian dishes like yam porridge, pounded yam, Oha soup, snail sauce, goat meat sauce etc. Bukka restaurant also offers buffets of local and continental cuisine.
+Located at Transcorp Hilton Hotel, it offers guests different mouth-watering Nigerian dishes like yam porridge, pounded yam, Oha soup, snail sauce, goat meat sauce etc. Bukka restaurant also offers buffets of local and continental cuisine.

-At Wakkis, you get to see your food as it is prepared in the open kitchen.
+At Wakkis, you get to see your food prepared in the open kitchen.
 Housed in a hut-like building made of bricks, wooden poles and straw, Wakkis kitchen offers different cuisines from Indian.
 It operates a 24-hour service.

 To enjoy local Nigerian meals, pay a visit to Jevnik offers delicately prepared Nigerian foods(especially meals from eastern Nigeria) such as Afang soup, Abacha, Ekpang nkukwo and pepper soup.